siberianfox/tinygwiki/TinyGv9j-Manual-Programming-and-Test-Instructions.md

 **VERIFY that the blue power LED is lit when the power supply is turned on**<br>
 (Some other LEDs may also be lit)

+##Board Setup
+Make sure the following jumpers are placed:
+* J19 jump pins 1 and 2 (+12v position).
+J19 is located behind the fan connector
+* J20 jump pins 1 and 2 (3.3v position).
+J20 is located above the U10 14 pin SOIC
+* J15 jump pins 13 and 26.
+(Interlock override) These pins are located above the 10 pin mini-JTAG connector J6, and are marked with white silkscreen and labeled "Jump for Operation"

 ##Programming
 If you have not already done so bring up the host computer and related programs
 * Boot the mac (which is what we are using in this example.
 You know the password)